screen-share/element-capture/README.md

 Element Capture introduces a new mutation mechanism which we name "restriction".
 When an application "restricts" a video track to a given target-element, frames produced on the restricted video track only consist of information from the target-element and its descendants.
 Phrased differently, the track becomes a capture of the DOM sub-tree rooted at the target-element.

+## What is removed by "restriction"?

+When a track is "restricted", three things are removed:

+1. Any content from outside of the target element's bounding box.
+2. Any content which is occluding the target element.
+3. Any content which is occluded by the target element.

 ## Sample use cases

 Consider the following Web application: